ticketfrei/ticketfrei/README.md

 ## ideas

 * You can only use the twitter API if you have confirmed a phone number and sacrificed a penguin in a blood ritual.
 So we should build it in a way that it uses the twitter web GUI.
 It's difficult, but maybe it works.
 We had another twitter bot that worked similarly, years ago: https://github.com/b3yond/twitter-bot
-* Make it for mastodon instead of twitter.
-Mastodon has an open API, that's way more fun.
-Also mastodon may profit from the network effects though it may be hard to reach the critical mass if you can only use mastodon users.
-* Bridge to mastodon, so people can use both platforms.
-Easier to reach the critical mass.
-But could be hard to do without the twitter API.
 * Build a tool that deletes wrong toots/tweets on both platforms, would work nicely with a web UI.
 * write the muted people to the db, to easily undo the mutes if necessary.